HxnDev/Virtual-Mouse-using-OpenCV/Readme.md

 - autopy not installing: This is because autopy currently doesn't support Python versions above 3.8
 - webcam not opening: It was a bug in mediapipe and was fixed in latest python versions

-Hence, inorder for the project to run smoothly, you need to degrade the Python version to 3.8
+Hence, inorder for the project to run smoothly, you need to degrade the ##### Python version to 3.8

 #### How to Degrade Python Version:
 Follow the following steps:
 - Uninstall Python from add/remove programs
 - Go to AppData and remove any python folder you see.
 - Download Python 3.8 from this link : [Python 3.8](https://www.python.org/downloads/release/python-380/)
+- Install it.
+- Open command promt and run "pip" inorder to confirm installation.
+- Your Python version has been degraded.